sharmas1ddharth/python_projects/README.md

-# python_projects
+# Python Projects
-A repo for python projects
+A list of python projects with their source code.